 Since you can’t be in two places at once, how do you make the most of your time?

 Being active on social media before, during, and after an event can help you increase your presence, expand your network, and be more present in the conversation.

-Here are a few tips to help you network like a pro using social media.
+Here are a few tips to help you network like a pro using social media during a conference: